 - Apply rubbing alcohol, hairspray, or hand sanitizer to dilute the stain, making it easier to remove during the wash.
 These solvents help tackle most types of ink stains, but remember to test the stained garment for colorfastness first, as they can also attack fabric dyes and cause further damage.

 Effective Stain Removal for a Variety of Stains

-An ink stain on clothes is hard to remove, but it's not the only tough stain out there.
-Blood can also pose stain-removal problems.
-The good news is that Tide can tackle the toughest laundry challenges.
+Now you know how to remove ink stains, but they're not the only tough stains out there.
+Blood stains can also pose stain-removal problems.
+The good news is, Tide can tackle the toughest laundry challenges.
 With a few of our tips and tricks, you can get even the most stubborn stains out of your favorites.